rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 Three step plan:

  1. Revise language semantics for drop so that all branches move or drop the same pieces of state ("drop obligations").
+To satisfy this constraint, the compiler has freedom to move the drop code for some state to earlier points in the control flow ("early drops").

- 2. Add lint(s) to inform the programmer of situations when this new drop-semantics could cause side-effects of RAII-style code (e.g. releasing locks, flushing buffers) to occur sooner than expected.
+ 2. Add lints to inform the programmer of situations when this new drop-semantics could cause side-effects of RAII-style code (e.g. releasing locks, flushing buffers) to occur sooner than expected.

+    Types that have side-effectful drop implement a marker trait, `NoisyDrop`, that drives a warn-by-default lint; another marker trait, `QuietDrop`, allows traits to opt opt.
+An allow-by-default lint provides a way for programmers to request notification of all auto-inserted early-drops.

  3. Remove the dynamic tracking of whether a value has been dropped or not; in particular, (a) remove implicit addition of a drop-flag by